Gallstone: Diagnosis

 Diagnosis is typically confirmed by abdominal ultrasound.
 Other imaging techniques used are ERCP and MRCP.
 Gallstone complications may be detected on blood tests.

 On abdominal ultrasound, sinking gallstones usually have posterior acoustic shadowing.
 In floating gallstones, reverberation echoes (or comet-tail artifact) is seen instead in a clinical condition called adenomyomatosis.
 Another sign is wall-echo-shadow (WES) triad (or double-arc shadow) which is also characteristic of gallstones.

 A positive Murphy's sign is a common finding on physical examination during a gallbladder attack.

 Prevention

 Maintaining a healthy weight by getting sufficient exercise and eating a healthy diet that is high in fiber may help prevent gallstone formation.

 Ursodeoxycholic acid (UDCA) appears to prevent formation of gallstones during weight loss.
 A high fat diet during weight loss also appears to prevent gallstones.

 Treatment

 Lithotripsy

 Extracorporeal shock wave lithotripsy is a non-invasive method to manage gallstones that uses high-energy sound waves to disintegrate them first applied in January 1985.

 Side effects of extracorporeal shock wave lithotripsy include biliary pancreatitis and liver haematoma.

+The term is derived from the Greek words meaning 'breaking (or pulverizing) stones': litho- + τρίψω, tripso).